I’ll Never Let You Go

 “You’ve killed Mommy!” his son’s voice pierced through the chaos as he ran down the stairs.
 Tunde watched, helpless, as his son rushed to Agnes, trying to pull her away from the shards of glass, cutting his own hands in the process.

 Tunde took a step forward, but his son whipped around, rage blazing in his young eyes.
 “Stay away!
 Don’t come near her!
 Don’t come near us!
 I’ll call the police!”
 The boy’s voice cracked with fear and fury.
 “Stay away, or I’ll call the police!”
-His little sister stood beside them, sobbing for their mother.

 The next morning, she was up and moving as if nothing had happened.
-She kissed him goodbye, made his breakfast, sent him off to work like any other day.
+She kissed him goodbye, made his breakfast, and sent him off to work like any other day.
 But when he arrived at his office, there was someone waiting for him.

 Her lawyer. *The Bastard.*